 3. Visit the Nanaimo Museum

-There are several permanent exhibits, a particularly fun one is the exhibit about Nanaimo’s annual World Championship bathtub race, as well as temporary ones that change every couple of months.
+There are several permanent exhibits, a particularly fun one is the exhibit about Nanaimo’s annual World Championship bathtub race.
+Nanaimo Museum also hosts feature exhibits that change every couple of months.

-With lots of old photos, a walk-through model of an old coal mine, and interesting signposts describing the artifacts on display this is really one of the top things to do in Nanaimo.
+With lots of old photos, a walk-through model of an old coal mine, and interesting signposts describing the artifacts on display this is a popular attraction in Nanaimo.

 While you won’t spend an entire day here, there is enough to see and learn to keep you occupied for an hour or two.
 Entrance to the museum is only $2, you can find the opening hours here.

 You cannot spend time in Nanaimo and not try a Nanaimo bar!
 These terribly unhealthy but incredibly delicious sugary treats are impossible to resist.
-A traditional Nanaimo bar consists of three lays:
+A traditional Nanaimo bar consists of three layers:

 - Bottom layer: crushed coconut, walnuts, unsweetened cocoa powder, and graham cracker crumbs.